vitalif/vitastor/docs/config/layout-cluster.en.md

 in Vitastor, affects memory usage, write amplification and I/O load distribution effectiveness.

-Recommended default block size is 128 KB for SSD and 4 MB for HDD.
-In fact, it's possible to use 4 MB for SSD too - it will lower memory usage, but may increase average WA and reduce linear performance.
+Recommended default block size is 128 KB for SSD and 1 MB for HDD.
+In fact, it's possible to use 1 MB for SSD too - it will lower memory usage, but may increase average WA and reduce linear performance.

 OSD memory usage is roughly (SIZE / BLOCK * 68 bytes) which is roughly 544 MB per 1 TB of used disk space with the default 128 KB block size.
+With 1 MB it's 8 times lower.

 ## bitmap_granularity